+Deleted: r

+Deleted: in

 The Nis gypsies live under the worst living conditions anywhere in Europe.
 Some of their homes were built in an historic Jewish cemetery, while another part of the cemetery became their garbage dump and open-air latrines.
 It was Yechiel who told us about Polansky and his work with the Roma.
 The scenes he described were so dreadful that we immediately decided we would make a donation to fund an employment project that Yechiel and Paul hoped to set up.
 The idea was to employ the Roma living in one part of the cemetery to clean up the other part.
-These efforts with the Roma produced a remarkable cleanup of what had been a site of shame and an opportunity for the workers to earn money, often for the first time in their lives.
+These efforts with the Roma produced a remarkable clean-up of what had been a site of shame-and an opportunity for the workers to earn money, often for the first time in their lives.
 Yechiel described this so clearly when he nominated Paul for the John Humphrey Freedom Award:

-Paul put together teams of Roma workers from the cemetery settlement (called "the Jewish village") to do the work.
+"Paul put together teams of Roma workers from the cemetery settlement (called 'the Jewish village') to do the work.
 For better pay than they usually get, these Roma workers took out 220,000 wheelbarrows full of indescribable refuse over seven weeks' time.
-They spent eight hours a day in the sweltering heat, sometimes up to their chests, manoeuvring heavy, seventeenth-century tombstones to get them out of the cesspools.
-Some of them had never had a job for so long in their entire lives.
+They spent eight hours a day in the sweltering heat, sometimes up to their chests manoeuvring heavy 17th century tombstones to get them out of the cesspools.
+Some of

+From other historic cemeteries in the area, Serbs had taken tombstones as building materials, but, as Paul wrote in a 2005 book of poems titled Sarah's People:

+them had never had a job for so long in their entire lives."

+"rubbish had saved the tombstones

+no Serb would have dug through

+gypsy garbage

+gypsy shit

+to get a paving stone"

+Deleted: which

+Deleted: